AlanOSheadev/Rodfendr/README.md

 There is a large but not overwhelming hero image which shows me fishing with Rodfendr the message contained within is welcoming and lets you know that shipping is included in our pricing.

 There is a simple search bar which will bring you to a product within our range of products.

+There is also a button which will take the visitor to our product reviews which are reviews from customers and industry experts.
+The visitor can also add their own reviews which can include pictures if they wish.

 Next you are shown all our current products which have a picture of the product as well as a biref description and a short video of each product and an option to select the number of each product you wish to purchase.
 This sections is very clean and clear as I want the main focus to be on the products.